bfenetworks/ingress-bfe/docs/en_us/ingress/rewrite.md

 # Rewrite

-The BFE engine provides multiple ways to modify the url of HTTP request, including modifying host, path and query.
+The BFE engine provides multiple ways to [modify the url of HTTP request](https://www.bfe-networks.net/en_us/modules/mod_rewrite/mod_rewrite/), including modifying host, path and query.

-The BFE Ingress Controller supports parsing the related annotations and modifying the url of matched requests.
+The BFE Ingress Controller supports modifying the url of matched requests by annotations.

 ## How to Config

 * In the Ingress object,
   - `spec.rules` define the route rules
-  - `metadata.annotations` define the rewrite actions for modifying the matched requests
+  - `metadata.annotations` define the rewrite actions for the matched requests

 Reference format: